 This fairly new and exciting science program at Enchanted Hills has an overarching goal of exposing students from the ages of 11-14 who are blind and visually impaired to Science, Technology, Engineering, Art and Math (STEAM).
 Students will take part in hands-on, accessible, and innovative activities; which includes computing, robotics, biology, and more.
 Students will also take home some pretty cool give-a-ways.

 $60 Session Fee (free for those attending the youth session)

 Youth in grades 3 through 8 will participate in a variety of programs; including campfires, swimming, horseback riding, drama, arts and crafts, and adaptive sports.
 Campers are encouraged to explore new challenges independently with their new friends.
 Campers will gain greater understanding of their differences in eyesight and build self-confidence as they bond with others with shared experience.

 Family Camps are offered to families with visually impaired children ages 17 and under, and to visually impaired parents with children ages 17 and under.
 The sessions are for immediate family members only.
 Camp activities include swimming, horseback riding, crafts, games, nature studies, parent discussion groups and evening activities such as the family talent show.

-$175 per Adult $150 per First Time Adult Attendee $75 per Child under the age of 18 No charge for Children under 18 with visual impairments No charge for Children under the age of 5
+$175 per Adult for Family Camp II $150 per First Time Adult Attendee and Family Camp I participants $75 per Child under the age of 18 No charge for Children under 18 with visual impairments No charge for Children under the age of 5